 About Kenya Country Bird watching – The Republic of Kenya lies astride the Equator on the eastern coast of Africa.
-It is bordered by Ethiopia and Sudan to the north, Uganda to the west, Tanzania to the south and the Indian Ocean and Somalia to the east.
+Ethiopia and Sudan border it to the north, Uganda to the west, Tanzania to the south and the Indian Ocean and Somalia to the east.
 The coastline, about 550 km long, faces the Indian Ocean.

 Date: December 12, 1963